Hanadi-am/Personalized_Recipe_Recommender/README.md

 ## Background
 Food is the source of energy, having food high in nutritional value is important to support the overall health.
 Being aware of the amount of nutrients in our food help us keep track of meeting our daily needs of energy and nutrients, thus maintaining our health.
 The availability of time to cook can vary from time to time, but that shouldn’t prevent us from having the same nutritious meals.
 ## Motivation
-As someone who studied clinical nutrition and loves cooking, sometimes I don’t feel motivated to cook especially whenever I’m busy & don’t have enough time which sometimes reduces my diet quality.
+As someone who studied clinical nutrition and enjoys cooking, sometimes I don’t feel motivated to cook especially whene I’m busy & don’t have enough time which sometimes reduces my diet quality.
 For that reason, I decided to create this recommendations system project that not only takes into account the nutritional value of the recipe but also the total time to cook to help me & everyone else to keep our diet quality despite of the time availability!
 ## Data
 Original dataset contained 35,516 instances & 47 feature.
 The dataset was scrapped on May 2021 from a recipe website called Allrecipes and was used to provide insight of the nutritional value of various recipes.
 Original data obtained from this GitHub repo: https://github.com/shaansubbaiah/allrecipes-scraper/tree/main/export